MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 | :--- | :--- |
 | isFallbackPublicClient | Boolean |

 Specifies the fallback application type as public client, such as an installed application running on a mobile device.
-The default value of this attribute is false which means the fallback application type is confidential client such as a web app.
-There are certain scenarios where Microsoft Entra ID cannot determine the client application type.
-For example, the ROPC flow where it is configured without specifying a redirect URI.
+The default value of this attribute is false, which means the fallback application type is confidential client such as a web app.
+There are certain scenarios where Microsoft Entra ID can't determine the client application type.
+For example, the ROPC flow where it's configured without specifying a redirect URI.
 In those cases Microsoft Entra ID interprets the application type based on the value of this property.

 Example: